Masmiseim36/nxpSDK/boards/evkmimxrt1170/ew_gui_examples/ew_gui_graphics_accelerator/readme.txt

     - No parity
     - One stop bit
     - No flow control
+3. Build the project, the project uses RK055MHD091 by default, to use other panels, change #define DEMO_PANEL DEMO_PANEL_RK055MHD091 to #define DEMO_PANEL DEMO_PANEL_RK055IQH091 or #define DEMO_PANEL DEMO_PANEL_RK055AHD091 in display_support.h.
-3. Download the program to the target board.
+4. Download the program to the target board.
-4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================